 The graphs and tables indicate the relative level of any spurious emissions from the transmitter.
 The lower that level, the better the transmitter is.
 So a transmitter whose spurious emissions are -60 dBc is spectrally cleaner than is one whose spurious emissions are -30 dBc.

-Unit is operated at nominal supply voltage and temperature.
 Output power is adjusted to full power on each amateur band.
-A second measurement is taken at minimum power to ensure that the spectral output is still legal at low power.
 The resolution bandwidth of the spectrum analyzer is 10 kHz on HF, 100 kHz on VHF, 1 MHz on UHF.